 |Have a variable number of heads and legs, though one head and six limbs (four legs, and a pair of wings) and a tail is the most common configuration.
 More divergent types (no legs, multiple heads, etc) seem more likely to be brainless bestial monsters than the "basic" form.||Most often have one head and four legs.
 The longer a dragon, the more pairs of legs he has.|

-|Either fly with bat-like wings, or they lack wings and don't fly.||Can fly via magic even if they lack wings, which they usually do.
+|Either fly with bat-like or very rarely bird-like wings, or they lack wings and don't fly.||Can fly via magic even if they lack wings, which they usually do.
 When they do have wings, they are often birdlike.|

 |Have varying levels of intelligence.
 Prior to Tolkien, they rarely spoke.
-After Tolkien, they are often portrayed as at least as clever as humans, and frequently (much) more.||Not only are they intelligent, they are usually The Obi-Wan.|
+After Tolkien, they are often portrayed as at least as clever as humans, and frequently (much) more.
+More traditionally bestial examples still usually have a predatory cunning.||Not only are they intelligent, they are usually a Mentor Archetype.|

 |Their scales (and armor made thereof) may be impervious to magic.
 In addition, they often have some form of innate magic if intelligent.
-Sometimes they may even disguise themselves as humanoid beings of much smaller size and interbreeding with said species, creating half-dragons.||In addition to assuming human form, they also often have the ability to transform into other animals.|
+Sometimes they may even disguise themselves as humanoid beings of much smaller size and interbreed with said species, creating half-dragons.||In addition to assuming human form, they also often have the ability to transform into other animals.|

 |Live for a very long time, if not actually immortal, but typically may be killed.||May be an out and out Physical God.|